-Walz proudly serves the people of southern Minnesota on three committees in the United States House of Representatives: Agriculture, Transportation and Infrastructure and Veterans' Affairs.
+Walz proudly serves the people of southern Minnesota on three committees in the United States House of Representatives: Agriculture, Armed Services, and Veterans' Affairs.
+He is the ranking member of the Agriculture Subcommittee on General Farm Commodities and Risk Management.
 He also is one of nine House Members to serve on the Congressional-Executive Commission on China.
-In the 113th Congress, Walz will serve in leadership posts with the Sportsmen's Caucus, the National Guard and Reserve Caucus, and the Congressional Veterans Jobs Caucus.
+Walz serves as co-chair of the Congressional Sportsmen’s Caucus, and has leadership posts with the National Guard and Reserve Caucus and the Congressional Veterans Jobs Caucus.

 Tim Walz was born in West Point, Nebraska and is the son of a public school administrator and community activist.
 As a child, Tim’s parents instilled in him the values of hard work and community service.